swent-epfl/mvp-prd/template/11-monetization.md

 To keep our application running and increase user engagement, we believe that development, along with research and development, will take a small part of our expenses compared to the two previously cited ones.

-So if we launch at EPFL.
-With 10,000 active users, using extensively all the features available.
-Self-hosting OpenStreeMap is necessary, considering the use of the map for posts, challenges and the heatmap.
+We have made the following operating costs estimation, considering an initial launch with 10,000 active users, extensively using all the features available.
+We have decided that we will host our own OpenStreeMap tile server, to reduce costs as Google Maps is more expensive.
 We estimate a cost of 200 CHF / month for server hosting.
 Moreover, we estimate the cost of fetching posts from Firebase, assuming 250 posts read per user per day, at 150 CHF / month.

 | Item                  | Cost / unit     |
 | --------------------- | --------------- |